 Dr. Richard Webster Charteris, was born in Chatham, Ontario on the 29th of November, 1929.
 He was the only child of Dr. Walter Francis Charteris and the former Thelma Bronson Dietrich, a native of Findlay, Ohio.
 His father was a well respected physician in Chatham

 Dr. Charteris attended McKeough Public School then Upper Canada College in Toronto before entering the University of Western Ontario.
 Dr. Charteris obtained his Bachelor of Arts degree in 1951 before entering Medical School.
 He graduated M.D.from the University of Western Ontario in 1955.
 Dr. Charteris interned at St. Vincent’s Hospital in Toledo, Ohio from 1955 to 1956.
 After completing his internship, he joined his father in his medical practice Chatham in 1964.

 Dr. Richard Charteris was the Treasurer of the Kent County Medical Society from 1957 to 1962.
 He was the Secretary of the Medical Staff of Public General Hospital from 1958 to 1960 and the President of the Medical Staff at St. Joseph’s Hospital from 1965-1966.
 He also served on the Board of Directors of the Chatham Y.M.C.A. from 1960 to 1965 and with the Y.M.C.A.
 Advisory Board in 1966.
 Dr. Charteris belonged to the Delta Upsilon Fraternity with the University of Western Ontario Chapter.

 Dr. Charteris married Mary Kaye Campbell on the 4th of June 1954 in Chatham.
 She was born in 1929 the daughter of Clarence Kenneth Campbell and the former Christina Baillie Baines.
-Her father was a real estate agent.
-Mrs. Charteris had 2 brothers, Kenneth and Thomas.
+Her father was a real estate agent and Mrs. Charteris had 2 brothers, Kenneth and Thomas.

 Dr. and Mrs. Charteris had a son Richard Walter Charteris, who was born on the 20th of October, 1955.
 Dr. and Mrs. Charteris eventually divorced.
 Mrs. Mary Kaye Charteris died at the Public General Hospital in Chatham on the 10th of October 1971.
 She was buried at Maple Leaf Cemetery in Chatham.